 In-depth country review

-The 2009 IEA review of Italy's energy policies is available for free download here.
+The 2016 review of Italy's energy policies and the 2009 IEA review of Italy's energy policies are available for free download.

 Since the last in-depth review in 2009, Italy has made strong progress in the development and implementation of energy policy.
 The most notable improvement has been the development and implementation of a comprehensive long-term energy strategy.

 The publication of the National Energy Strategy in 2013 sent a strong signal to stakeholders as to the government’s medium- and long-term objectives for the energy sector.
 It established clear goals: reduce energy costs, meet environmental targets, strengthen security of energy supply and foster sustainable economic growth.
 Nonetheless, the adoption of the Strategy is only a first step towards achieving the government’s ambitions.
 Monitoring implementation and maintaining momentum will present a challenge for the government.

 Italy has experienced impressive growth in the renewable energy sector and has been successful in integrating large volumes of variable renewable generation.
 Containing costs is a priority, and policies need to focus on bringing deployment costs towards international benchmarks.